Sidelined on UAW strikes, Biden White House talks economic aid | Politics

 Sidelined on UAW strikes, Biden White House talks economic aid

 AID FOR SUPPLIERS, MICHIGAN?
-Top officials such as the Deputy Director of the National Economic Council Joelle Gamble has held calls with auto suppliers recently, the sources said.
+Top officials such as the Deputy Director of the National Economic Council Joelle Gamble has had calls with auto suppliers recently, the sources said.

 Aid for suppliers has been thrown around "since the minute it became clear there could be a strike" but those talks are "premature and fluid," one of the sources said.
 The White House believes the biggest 'Tier-1' suppliers will still be able to weather the storm, but smaller companies on the supply chain will struggle if the strike lasts more than six to eight weeks, one of the sources said.